Christopher Morel Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 14th in the league.

-- The Brewers' 4.00 team ERA ranks 10th among all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.98).

-- Brewers pitchers combine to surrender 168 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Brewers rank 21st in baseball in home runs surrendered (168 total, 1.3 per game).

+- The Brewers are sending Woodruff (3-1) out for his seventh start of the season.
+He is 3-1 with a 2.65 ERA and 41 strikeouts through 34 2/3 innings pitched.

-- The right-hander's last time out came on Wednesday against the Minnesota Twins, when he tossed six innings, surrendering six earned runs while giving up eight hits.
+- The righty's last appearance was on Saturday against the San Diego Padres, when he threw six innings, surrendering one earned run while allowing three hits.

+- The 30-year-old has put together a 2.65 ERA and 10.9 strikeouts per nine innings across six games this season, while allowing a batting average of .176 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.